 Dearness Allowance % = ((Average of AICPI which is All India Consumer Price Index (Base Year 2001=100) for the past 3 months -126.33)/126.33)*100

 VAD or Variable dearness allowance is for Central Government Employees and is revised every six months.
-This is based on the increase or decrease in the consumer price index, this is termed as VAD and the Dearness allowance is revised based on this.
+This is based on the increase or decrease in the following:

 Just as the pension of the public sector employees is revised whenever a new salary structure takes shape, similarly Dearness allowance when increased, the pension for the retired public sector employees is also increased.
 This applies to both family and regular pension.

 Dearness allowance is calculated on specific percentage of a person’s basic salary.
 It is then added to basic salary with components such as House Rent Allowance (HRA) to make the complete the total salary of employees in the government sector.

 House Rent Allowance (HRA) is a component in the salary of an employee to meet the expenses for renting of accommodation for residential purpose.
 This allowance is for employees of both public and private sector, whereas Dearness allowance is specifically for employees of the public sector.